-The semester is almost done and so is our funding series!
-If you are taking some time this break to finish up an NSF-MRI proposal (the deadline is Jan 11), or if you can imagine a need for a big expensive piece of instrumentation in your department….?
+If you see an NSF-MRI proposal (the deadline is Jan 10) in your near future, or if you can imagine a need for a big expensive piece of instrumentation in your department….?
 Then this post is for you!

 One of the significant challenges for faculty engaged in teaching and research in the Chemistry discipline is that it depends on accessing instrumentation—NMR, MS, X-ray diffractometers, etc—that is difficult, if not impossible, to procure with institutional funding.
 Recognizing this reality, NSF has created a variety of funding programs, most notably the Major Research Instrumentation, or MRI, program (solicitation 15-504).
 MRI is specifically designed to increase access to shared scientific instruments for research and research training.
 This latter goal can be an ideal strategy for primarily undergraduate institutions (PUIs) to promote their research activities not just in terms of scientific impact, but also development of next generation scientists.
 This approach also opens the door to well-thought out plans to use critical instrumentation in teaching, especially with institutions and programs that already embed research into the formal curriculum . (see here and here for more on this idea).